sendwithus/competencies/roles/engineering-front-end-developer-3.md

 <welcome.snippet/>

 ## What it's like to be Front End Developer 3
-A front end developer 3's primary job is to create code and architect solutions that run primarily on a web browser.
+A Front-End Developer 3's primary job is to create code and architect solutions that run primarily on a web browser.
 You set aside time each week to learn about new web technologies and help other programmers get better, through pair programming and knowledge sharing.
 You present technology choices and research tasks to the development team to build consensus around a specific technology.